 “Curiouser and curiouser!” cried Alice (she was so much surprised, that for the moment she quite forgot how to speak good English).
 “Now I’m opening out like the largest telescope that ever was!
 Good-bye, feet!” – Lewis Carroll, Alice’s Adventures in Wonderland

 I live in Baltimore, and I love learning about everything weird and wonderful that makes Charm City great.
-When I’m not writing, I spend my free time practicing yoga, rock climbing, learning to sail, playing the piano, walking my two rescue dogs, and reading to keep up with my book-buying habit.
+When I’m not writing, I spend my free time practicing yoga, rock climbing, sailing, playing the piano, walking my two rescue dogs, and reading to keep up with my book-buying habit.